We are totally in love with CULTFUNK. It is such a fun & unique brand!

 What would be your one change for better Design in India?

 In a heartbeat, I would eradicate all Political propaganda posters plastered all over.
 They are so badly designed & those blown up faces!
+So ugs!

 What books & movies have had maximum impact on your art journey?

 For anyone serious about being an artist.
 These 2 are pure gold!